-Covid 19 & Ghana's Health Infrastructure:
+Covid 19 & Ghana's health infrastructure:

-Ghana's health infrastructure has come under a serious review following the outbreak of Covid 19.
-With calls from health experts and the general public for the government to create more space to contain the spread of Covid 19, the President, Nana Akuffo Addo has announced what has been described as an ambitious project of building 88 hospitals within one year of commencement to boost the health infrastructure of the country.
-These 88 hospitals will be situated in districts across the country which do not currently have hospitals.
-Meanwhile, there are on-going expansions of facilities in already existing health institutions in the interim to create needed spaces.
+Ghana's health infrastructure has come under a serious review following the outbreak of Covid-19. with calls from health experts and the general public for the government to create more capacity to contain the spread of Covid-19.
+President Nana Akuffo Addo has announced what has been described as an ambitious project. that of building 88 hospitals within one year of commencement, to boost the health infrastructure of the country.
+These hospitals will be situated in districts which do not currently have hospitals.
+Meanwhile, there are ongoing expansions of facilities in already existing health institutions in the interim.

-Health infrastructure such as testing laboratories with the capacity to test hundreds and thousands of samples in a reasonable period are being supported with new equipment with additional infrastructure in the process of construction.
-Ghana's premier testing centres, the Noguchi Memorial Institute for Medical Research and Kumasi Centre for Collaborating Research (KCCR) came under serious stress as initially they were the only two testing facilities for the entire nation.
-The Government through the Ghana Ministry of Health has recently boosted capacities of other laboratories in Tamale and Wa to take care of Covid 19 testing for the northern zone of the country.
+Health infrastructure such as testing laboratories with the capacity to test hundreds and thousands of samples in a reasonable period, are being supported with new equipment, with additional infrastructure in the process of Ghana's construction. premier testing centres, the Noguchi Memorial Institute for Medical Research and Kumasi Centre for Collaborating Research (KCCR), came under serious stress, as initially they were the only two testing facilities for the entire nation.
+The government, through the Ghana Ministry of Health, has recently boosted capacities of other laboratories in Tamale and Wa to take care of Covid-19 testing for the northern zone of the country.

-Government's Response to Fight Covid 19:
+Government's response to fighting Covid-19:

-Covid 19 has had dire consequence on the finance and budgetary allocations of the government of Ghana.
-The government of the day had anticipated to develop several sectors of the economy particularly since 2020 is an election year.
-But the outbreak of the novel Covid 19 virus has caused serious revisions.
-The Government on the onset committed a total of \$100m for the fight of the pandemic.
+Covid-19 has had dire consequences on the finance and budgetary allocations of the government of Ghana.
+The government of the day had anticipated developing several sectors of the economy, particularly as 2020 is an election year.
+But the outbreak of the novel Covid-19 virus has caused serious revisions.
+The government, at the onset, committed a total of \$100m to the fight against the pandemic.
 Additional measures were announced to support various aspects of the economy including:

-- GHS 600m support to SMEs - 3 months free electricity bills for lifeline consumers and 50% reduction for all other consumers (including businesses)

-- 3 months free water bills for consumers with tanker water suppliers to areas not connected to the Ghana Water Company systems - Insurance package for all frontline health workers - 50% salary increment for frontline health workers - Daily allowance for Covid 19 contact tracers, etc.
+- GHS 600m support to SMEs - Three months free electricity bills for lifeline consumers and 50% reduction for all other consumers (including businesses) - Three months free water bills for consumers with tanker water suppliers to areas not connected to the Ghana Water Company systems - Insurance packages for all frontline health workers - A 50% salary increment for frontline health workers - A daily allowance for Covid-19 contact tracers

-The government continues to announce other incentives to bring relief to Ghanaians amid the Covid 19 pandemic.
+The government continues to announce incentives to bring relief to Ghanaians amid the Covid-19 pandemic.
 All these new measures are a cost to the country as a whole.
 Other development priorities may suffer due to the heavy expenditures being incurred in the health sector.
-One of the foremost priorities of Ghanaians i.e. the construction and upgrade of road networks that the Akuffo Addo government had promised for the year 2020 may be difficult to achieve judging from the change in priority spending.
-This is even more so since the global pandemic has equally affected the economies of financiers like the government of the Republic of China who is central to the Ghana government's development agenda on roads.
+One of the foremost priorities of Ghanaians, i.e. the construction and upgrade of road networks that the Akuffo Addo government had promised for the year 2020, may be difficult to achieve judging from the change in priority spending.
+This is even more so since the global pandemic has equally affected the economies of financiers like the government of the Republic of China, which is central to the Ghanaian government's development agenda for roads.